The three Long brothers. John, Perry, and Patrick, together on rocks

 Where the line arrives

-A longer account of the convergence generation — Carol Perry and John Patrick Long — is coming.
+A longer account of the convergence generation.
+Carol Perry and John Patrick Long, is coming.

-The Convergence · Rule #86
+The Convergence

 One woman, two lines

-In 1744, on Nantucket, a woman named Eunice Gardner (PID LZD4-RLB) was born.
-Her mother was Jedidah Folger — Peter Folger’s great-granddaughter.
-Peter Folger was the Nantucket surveyor whose daughter Abiah became Benjamin Franklin’s mother.
-Eunice’s father was Robert Gardner, whose mother Hannah Coffin was Tristram Coffin’s granddaughter.
-Tristram organized the purchase of Nantucket in 1659.
+In 1744, on Nantucket, a woman named Eunice Gardner (1744-1809, PID LZD4-RLB) was born into two lines that had run separately for nearly a century.
+Her mother, Jedidah Folger (1711-1757), was the great-granddaughter of Peter Folger (1617-1690), the Nantucket surveyor whose daughter Abiah (1667-1752) became Benjamin Franklin’s (1706-1790) mother.
+Her father, Robert Gardner (1708-1797), was the son of Hannah Coffin (1686-1768), granddaughter of Tristram Coffin (1609-1681), who had organized the purchase of Nantucket in 1659.
+In Eunice, the Coffin and Folger lines of the island met.

-One woman — Eunice Gardner — carried both lines forward.
+One woman.
+Eunice Gardner, carried both lines forward.
 Nine generations later, her descent reaches three brothers in Massachusetts.

-[JOHN’S VOICE HERE — a reflection beat on what this convergence means.]
+[JOHN’S VOICE HERE, a reflection beat on what this convergence means.]

 The arrival